1sand0s/Inter_Haptics/README.md

 Hololens,Occulus etc can be felt .
-It revolves around adding tactile perception to virtual reality by using Ultrasonic transducers.By manipulating their phase and amplitude it is possible to create a pressure point in space which can be felt by human hands and hence the space can be scanned pretty much like a CRT scanning the TV screen to simulate texture ,shape etc.
+It revolves around adding tactile perception to virtual reality by using Ultrasonic transducers.By manipulating their phase and amplitude it is possible to create a pressure point in space which can be felt by human hands and hence the space can be scanned pretty much like a CRT scanning the TV screen to simulate texture ,shape etc. Please visit 1sand0s.github.io for detailed documentation of the project.

 Usage
 ==========================